-is allowed in private insurance unless restricted by state law — but the administration’s proposed rules would restrict that coverage and promote discrimination
+is allowed in private insurance unless restricted by state law — but the Trump administration’s rules aimed to restrict that coverage and promote discrimination

 Why It Matters

-The administration proposed a rule that would impose additional billing requirements for abortion coverage in the individual ACA marketplaces by August 2020 — an onerous task for both insurers and consumers, especially given the COVID-19 pandemic.
+The Trump administration finalized a rule that aimed to impose additional billing requirements for abortion coverage in the individual ACA marketplaces by August 2020 — an onerous task for both insurers and consumers, especially given the COVID-19 pandemic.

-The billing rule would make it much more difficult for people to get abortion coverage through health insurance plans under the Affordable Care Act (ACA) because plans will drop abortion coverage entirely rather than jump through unnecessary bureaucratic hoops.
+The billing rule was designed to make it much more difficult for people to get abortion coverage through health insurance plans under the Affordable Care Act (ACA).

 People across the country could lose access to coverage that includes abortion in June, when the Trump-Pence administration’s abortion insurance “segregation” rule must be implemented

-Administration proposes rule to impose onerous requirements on abortion coverage in ACA insurance plans
+Administration proposes rule to impose onerous billing requirements on abortion coverage in ACA insurance plans

 “I was fortunate...
 I was lucky to have access to the procedure and really lucky to have insurance cover it.”